-On this page, you’ll find all of the casino bonuses that are on offer from trusted online casinos.
+On this page, you’ll find casino bonuses on offer from trusted online casinos.
 All of these offers are exclusive to new players and are often referred to as casino welcome bonuses or sign up bonuses (SUB).
 Many of the casinos will also have ongoing promotions for existing players, but you’ll need to be new to the casino to claim the ones listed on this page.

 Casino Bonuses Explained

-For most players, one of the main attractions of an online casino is the bonus money that it offers.
-Playing with a casino bonus allows you to play for longer and gives you a better chance of winning, however they also come with terms and conditions attached, which can sometimes be confusing.
+For most players, one of the main attractions of an online casino over it’s land based counterparts is in the bonus money that it offers.
+Playing with a casino bonus gives you a bigger arsenal, allowing for more spins or hands than you would have been able to play with your deposit alone.
+However they also come with terms and conditions attached, which can sometimes be confusing.
 This article will help you decipher the bonus terms and guide you in finding the casino bonus that is right for you.

 Types Of Bonus

 Not all casino bonus offers are the same, in fact there are a number of different types of bonus available.
-Luckily they usually fit into one of two categories, both of which contain two sub-categories.
+Luckily they usually fit into one of three categories, each of which contain a few sub-categories.

 No Deposit Bonus

-There are two types of no deposit bonus:
+There are three types of no deposit bonus:

 - Free Chips: Free chips appear in your casino account which you can play with to win real money.
-Free chip offers are usually quite modest in value (less than $100), but they are an excellent way of trying out a casino with absolutely no risk to your own funds.
+Free chip offers are usually quite modest in value (less than £100), but they are an excellent way of trying out a casino.
 If you are new to online casinos, this is where I would recommend you start.

-- Free Time/Free Play Offers: Free play offers are a relatively new addition to the world of online casino bonuses and involve a set length of free play.
-This free play may be time based, where you have an hour to try out the casino games with the casinos money, or activity based, such as 100 free spins on a slot machine.
+- Free Play Offers: Free play offers are a relatively new addition to the world of online casino bonuses and involve a set length of free play.
+This free play may be time based, where you have an hour to try out the casino games with the casinos money, or activity based, such as 10 free spins on a roulette wheel.
 In both cases, when the free play session is over you are able to transfer any winnings to a real money account.
 The amount you can transfer is usually capped, with any winnings over this amount being forfeited.
-To make the transfer you may have to make a token deposit (such as $20) and your bonus winning will have a wagering requirement attached to them.
+To make the transfer you may have to make a token deposit (such as £20) and your bonus winning will have a wagering requirement attached to them.
 After you have met the requirements, your balance is available to be withdrawn.

 There are currently two forms of deposit bonus – fully cashable bonuses and non-withdrawable (“sticky”) bonuses.